Cache Redis for Users CLI¶

 Example

-Delete all of the service for the users in the default package:
+Delete all of the services for the users in the default package:

 ./redis_user_action.sh disablepkg default